slavik-pastushenko/blockchain-rust/README.md

 ## Features

 - `new(difficulty, reward, fee)`: Initialize a new blockchain with the specified parameters.
-- `get_transactions()`: Get a list of current transactions in the blockchain.
+- `get_transactions(page, size)`: Get a list of current transactions in the blockchain using pagination details.
-- `get_transaction(hash, page, size)`: Get a transaction by its hash and pagination details.
+- `get_transaction(hash)`: Get a transaction by its hash.
 - `add_transaction(from, to, amount)`: Add a new transaction to the blockchain.
 - `validate_transaction(from, amount)`: Validate a new transaction to the blockchain.
 - `create_wallet(email)`: Create a new wallet with a unique email and an initial balance.
 - `get_wallet_balance(address)`: Get a wallet's balance based on its address.
-- `get_wallet_transactions(address, page, size)`: Get a wallet's transaction history based on its address and pagination details.
+- `get_wallet_transactions(address, page, size)`: Get a wallet's transaction history based on its address and using pagination details.
 - `get_last_hash()`: Get the hash of the last block in the blockchain.
 - `update_difficulty(difficulty)`: Update the mining difficulty of the blockchain.
 - `update_reward(reward)`: Update the block reward.